brycefrank/brycefrank.github.io/research.md

 ### Peer-Reviewed Publications

+Allensworth, Elijah, Hailemariam Temesgen, Bryce Frank, and Andrew Gray.
+2021. *Imputation to predict height to crown base for trees with predicted heights.* Forest Ecology and Managment.

 Frank, Bryce, Francisco Mauro, Hailemariam Temesgen, and Kevin Ford.
 2019. *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing.

 Frank, Bryce, Francisco Mauro, Hailemariam Temesgen.
 2020. *Model-based estimation of forest inventory attributes using lidar: a comparison of the area-based and semi-individual tree crown approaches.* Remote Sensing.